nkrylov/snffr/README.md

 # Snffr

 Snffr is a simple Erlang application with a C-port interface to libpcap.
 It was design to demonstrate one of Erlang's most powerful features - binary pattern matching.
-For example, this function prints some fields from an IP headerand produces no output if the binary doesn't match:
+For example, this function prints some fields from an IP header and produces no output if the binary doesn't match:

 ```erlang
 print_ipv4(<<_MAC:12/bytes, 16#0800:16, Packet/binary>>) ->